react-navigation/react-navigation.github.io/versioned_docs/version-8.x/elements.md

 - `tintColor`: The color of the icon and label.
 - `pressColor`: The color of the material ripple (Android >= 5.0 only).
 - `pressOpacity`: The opacity of the button when it's pressed (Android < 5.0, and iOS).
 - `displayMode`: How the element displays icon and title.
-Defaults to `default` on iOS and `minimal` on Android.
+Defaults to `default` on iOS 25 and below, and `minimal` on iOS 26 and above and Android.
 Possible values:
   - `default`: Displays one of the following depending on the available space: previous screen's title, generic title (e.g. 'Back') or no title (only icon).
   - `generic`: Displays one of the following depending on the available space: generic title (e.g. 'Back') or no title (only icon). iOS >= 14 only, falls back to "default" on older iOS versions.
   - `minimal`: Always displays only the icon without a title.